mikedias/marsrover/README.md

 # Mars Rover Project

 Exploring Mars with Java!
-That is what they mean by **write once, runs anywhere**!!! :P
+That is what they mean by **write once, run anywhere**!!! :P

 ## Usage